machine-detonation/F7DAA0/README.md

 - There's a handful of names I go by but R0cket, Crown, Bee and Redzz/Red are the ones I use the most

-- certified jammer,, I really like Animal Jam :P
+- certified jammer

+- I like bees a lot and I'm currently learning about em because they're so awesome and uh uhm yeah

 - Digital and Traditional artist (I'd show some art but my camera SUCKS sorry chat)